Learn how to crochet!!!

 Tip: Using a uniform yarn that allows you to easily see the patterns you’re learning to crochet.
 Even yarn also allows you to observe how even your stitches are.

-HOOK: Size H, aluminum crochet hook
+HOOK: Size H, aluminium crochet hook

 GAUGE: This pattern is assuming a fairly loose crochet, to loosely fit your bottle, your keys, some change, and perhaps even a lipstick.
 Ha!